Steve Coogan: 1989–2002: Breakthrough as Alan Partridge

-Alan Partridge

-While working on the Radio 4 comedy On the Hour, Coogan created Alan Partridge, a parody of British sports presenters, with producer Armando Iannucci.
+In 1992, Coogan won the Perrier Award at the Edinburgh Festival Fringe for his performance with long-time collaborator John Thomson, and starred alongside him and Caroline Aherne in a one-off Granada TV sketch show, The Dead Good Show.
+His most prominent characters developed at this time were Paul Calf, a stereotypical working-class Mancunian, and his sister Pauline, played by Coogan in drag.
+While working on the Radio 4 comedy On the Hour, Coogan created Alan Partridge, a parody of British sports presenters, with the producer Armando Iannucci.
 Coogan described Partridge as a Little Englander, with right-wing values and poor taste.
 He is socially inept, often offending his guests, and has an inflated sense of importance and celebrity.
 According to Coogan, Partridge was originally a "one-note, sketchy character" and "freak show", but slowly became refined as a dysfunctional alter ego.

 In 1992, Partridge hosted a spin-off Radio 4 spoof chat show, Knowing Me, Knowing You with Alan Partridge.
 On the Hour transferred to television as The Day Today in 1994, followed by Knowing Me, Knowing You later that year.
 In 1997, Coogan starred as Partridge in a BBC sitcom, I'm Alan Partridge, written by Coogan, Iannucci and Peter Baynham, following Partridge's life in a roadside hotel working for a small radio station.
 It earned two BAFTAs and was followed by a second series in 2002.

 After I'm Alan Partridge, Coogan tired of Partridge and limited him to smaller roles.
 Coogan said he did not want to say goodbye to Partridge, and that "as long as I can do my other things, that, to me, is the perfect balance".
 He later said that Partridge had once been an "albatross" but had become "a battered, comfortable old leather jacket".

-Partridge returned in 2010 with a series of shorts, Mid Morning Matters with Alan Partridge, written with new writers Rob and Neil Gibbons.
-It was followed by the spoof memoirs I, Partridge: We Need to Talk About Alan (2011) and Nomad (2016), the feature film Alan Partridge: Alpha Papa (2013), and several TV specials.
-In his memoir, Coogan wrote that Alpha Papa was the hardest he had ever worked and that the production was fraught; however, he was proud of the finished film.
-In 2019, Partridge returned to the BBC with This Time with Alan Partridge, a spoof of magazine shows such as The One Show, followed by an Audible podcast, From the Oasthouse, in 2020.
-In April 2022, Coogan began an Alan Partridge tour, Stratagem.
-Reviewing the show for the Guardian, Brian Logan noted that though Coogan had once tired of Partridge, he now "clearly takes pleasure in the performance".

 Critics have praised Partridge's complexity, realism and pathos.
 Vanity Fair called him a British national treasure and the Guardian described him as "one of the greatest and most beloved comic creations of the last few decades".
 Partridge is credited with influencing cringe comedies such as The Inbetweeners, Nighty Night and Peep Show.
 In 2001 a poll by Channel 4, Partridge was voted seventh on their list of the 100 Greatest TV Characters.